geoffreytools/ts-spec/README.md

 // A free type constructor for that class interface $Foo extends Type<[number]> { type: Foo<A<this>> }

-// which we register into ts-test.TestMap
+// which we register into ts-test.TypesMap
 declare module 'ts-test' {
-    interface TestMap { Foo: $Foo }
+    interface TypesMap { Foo: $Foo }
 }

 // Now we are safe